 He sent the email directly to her.

-And in the second sentence, it's also often prescribed to treat excessive sleepiness in patients with Parkinson's, Alzheimer's and multiple sclerosis.
+And in the second sentence, it's also often prescribed to treat excessive sleepiness in patients with Parkinson's, Alzheimer's, and multiple sclerosis.

-And yes, first and foremost that'd be fatigue.
+And yes, first and foremost, that'd be fatigue.

-Um next third fourth, you could be concerned that she has Parkinson's or Alzheimer's or something.
+Next, third, fourth, you could be concerned that she has Parkinson's or Alzheimer's or something.

 I don't think we're seeing the evidence clinically, but yeah.

-Um so obviously the aid.
+So obviously the aid.

-I'm not saying I'm not saying to make the diagnosis by any means.
+I'm not saying to make the diagnosis by any means.

-I'm saying just if if you were going to say what is that medicine being used for her for, you'd start at the top and work your way down.
+I'm saying just if you were going to say what is that medicine being used for her for, you'd start at the top and work your way down.

-Um you have never prescribed it for any of those conditions, period.
+You've never prescribed it for any of those conditions, period.

 I haven't either.